ADs, coaches must embrace value of professional development

 Take a lesson from some of the nation’s most accomplished coaches and athletic programs.
 When you look back at the “Champion programs” featured each year in Coach & Athletic Director, you’ll find a wealth of sports departments that have made professional development a priority.

 In 2013, we featured University School of Milwaukee (Wisconsin).
-Its athletic director, Rick Johns, said professional development would always play a major role in his department, regardless of reductions to his budget.
+Its athletic director, Rick Johns, said professional development would always play a role in his department, regardless of the budget.
 He believed well-educated coaches provided a safe environment for his student-athletes.

 “I’m talking about student safety here,” Johns said.
 “Every penny I spend, it’s all about how am I helping the kids.
 If I’m helping them through student safety, it’s easy justification.”